Sonia Kéfi

 Email: sonia.kefi (at) umontpellier.fr

-I am a researcher at the CNRS based in the BioDICée team at the Institut des Sciences de l’Evolution de Montpellier (ISEM), France.
+I am a researcher at the CNRS at the Institut des Sciences de l’Evolution de Montpellier (ISEM), France.

 I combine mathematical modeling and data analysis to investigate the role of ecological interactions (in particular facilitation) in stabilizing and destabilizing ecosystems, but also to develop indicators of resilience that could warn us of approaching ecosystem shifts.